 In August of 2014, the Indianapolis market was purchased by Ray's Trash Service, who now owns and operates the Paper Retriever program.
-In 2016, the Paper Retriever bins collected 936,780 pounds of material in Bartholomew County, averaging over 39 tons a month.
+In 2017, the Paper Retriever bins collected 921,780 pounds of material in Bartholomew County, averaging over 35 tons a month.
+This is down slightly from 39 tons per month in 2016.